dushyantkhosla/cli-4-ds/tutorials/IPYNBs/08_awk.md

 15GB?

 If the word `Hadoop` is stuck in your throat, I implore you to swallow it.

 PS: Yes, there are tools that allow you to work with larger-than-RAM files on a single machine (`Spark`, `Dask` and perhaps some more), but we'll keep that for later.

 ## 1 - Introduction

-$awk$ is not *just a command line tool*.
+`awk` is not *just a command line tool*.

 It is a tiny, but full-featured Turing-complete **programming language** modeled on C, used to **process up to GBs of structured data**.
 The benefits of awk are best realized when the data has some kind of <u>structure</u>.
 It extends the idea of text editing into data processing, analysis, extraction and reporting.
-A typical example of an $awk$ program is one that transforms data into a formatted report, such as ingesting server log files.
+A typical example of an `awk` program is one that transforms data into a formatted report, such as ingesting server log files.
 It extensively uses the string datatype, arrays indexed by key strings, and regular expressions.

  It lets you do stuff on the command line which you never imagined.
 It's a self-contained **mini data analytics software**.
 And it is relatively easy to learn.